 Well, these mirrors have all the hallmarks of the look.
 Simple, contemporary shapes and pared-back design, beautifully made using luxurious materials.

 The devil, as they say, is in the detail.
-Metal-framed mirrors are very on-trend at the moment, but The White Company have gone the extra mile with this bestselling Chiltern Collection.
+Metal-framed mirrors are very on-trend at the moment.
+However, The White Company have gone the extra mile with this bestselling Chiltern Thin Metal Mirror Collection.

 Their website explains how they acheived this quality of finish: